Siamese cat: Breed registration

-Traditional Siamese versus modern development
+Traditional versus modern style development

-In the 1950s–1960s, as the Siamese was increasing in popularity, many breeders and cat show judges began to favour the more slender look.
+In the 1950s–60s, as the Siamese was increasing in popularity, many breeders and cat show judges began to favour the more slender look.
 Breeders created increasingly long, fine-boned, narrow-headed cats through generations of selective breeding.
 Eventually, the modern show Siamese was bred to be extremely elongated, with a lean, tubular body, long, slender legs, a very long, very thin tail that tapers gradually into a point, and a long, wedge-shaped head topped by extremely large, wide-set ears.